lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Deserialization Process:

   1. Parse each constituent encoded public key.
-       The length of the mldsaKey is known based on the size of the ML-DSA component key length specified by the Object ID
+       The length of the mlkemKey is known based on the size of the ML-DSA component key length specified by the Object ID

      switch ML-KEM do
         case ML-KEM-768:
-          mldsaPK = bytes[:1184]
+          mlkemPK = bytes[:1184]
           tradPK  = bytes[1184:]
         case ML-KEM-1024:
-          mldsaPK = bytes[:1568]
+          mlkemPK = bytes[:1568]
           tradPK  = bytes[1568:]

      Note that while ML-KEM has fixed-length keys, RSA and ECDH